Exclude a position

 - Organization chart (must include position numbers, job titles, classifications and current incumbents)

-After receiving the request, a Classification Specialist will coach and guide you through the exclusion process.
+After receiving the request, a senior LR specialist will coach and guide you through the exclusion process.

 The rationale template provides further explanation of what needs to be included in the document.
-A Classification Specialist will provide expert advice and guidance on the content of the rationale in preparation for submission to the appropriate union.
+A senior LR specialist will provide expert advice and guidance on the content of the rationale in preparation for submission to the appropriate union.